-David won the prestigious 2010 Benois de la Danse Prize for Best Male Dancer for his performance as Albrecht in Giselle with American Ballet Theatre.
-He established the David Hallberg Scholarship to mentor aspiring male dance students at the JKO School of American Ballet Theatre; he has also created The Innovation Initiative at ABT, encouraging new creation by emerging choreographers in the field of dance.DAVID HALLBERG IN DAVID McALLISTER'S THE SLEEPING BEAUTY.
-PHOTOGRAPHY KATE LONGLEY
+In November 2011 David performed The Sleeping Beauty, the first ballet performance to reopen the newly renovated Bolshoi Theatre, which was broadcast through cinemas to 60 countries around the world.
+He won the prestigious Benois de la Danse Prize for Best Male Dancer in 2010, for his performance as Albrecht in Giselle with American Ballet Theatre.
+He established the David Hallberg Scholarship to mentor aspiring male dancers at American Ballet Theatre’s Studio Company and Ballet Arizona.
+He has also created and directs ABT INCUBATOR, a workshop encouraging creation by emerging choreographers.